This author has been sailing on the Great Lakes for over 20 years. He loves relaxing on the beach, daysailing and cruising.

-We have a wonderful “Good Old Boat”.
+We have a wonderful "good old boat."
 The Catalina 27 is the Chevy of sailboats.
-They are a wonderful day sailing craft with the capacity for cruising ports up and down the Great Lakes.
+They are a wonderful daysailing craft with the capacity for cruising ports up and down the Great Lakes.
 We bought her used in Bay City Michigan and sailed her almost exclusively in Saginaw Bay.
 She was built in 1973 when they weren’t sure how much fiberglass to use.
 Consequently, her hull is pretty thick, and she has fared well for a 45-year-old boat.
-We were proud to keep her in near original condition down to the golden plaid cushions in the salon.
+We are proud to keep her in near original condition down to the 1970s-era golden plaid cushions in the saloon.

 Long Term Storage for a Catalina 27 on a Budget